WWV (radio station): Daylight saving time and leap seconds

 If the DST1 and DST2 bits differ, DST is changing during the current UTC day, at the next 02:00 local time.
-Before the next 02:00 local time after that, the bits will be the same.
+On days before and after this, the bits will be the same.
 Each change in the DST bits happens at 00:00 UTC and so will first be received in the mainland United States between 16:00 (PST) and 20:00 (EDT), depending on local time zone and on whether DST is about to begin or end.
 A receiver in the Eastern time zone (UTC−5) must therefore correctly receive the "DST is changing" indication within the seven hours before DST begins, and six hours before DST ends, if it is to change the local time display at the correct time.
 Receivers in the Central, Mountain, and Pacific time zones have one, two, and three more hours of advance notice, respectively.

-During a leap second, a binary zero is transmitted in the time code; in this case, the minute will not be preceded by a marker.
+During a leap second (bit 60), a binary zero is transmitted in the time code; in this case, the minute will not be preceded by a marker.